 What a pleasure it is to welcome you to The Wholehearted Cook.
-My name is Dani and I’m a wholefoods cook from Melbourne, mumma to Harlow (with one on the way) and director of Eat It Up Creative, a food and communications consultancy.
+My name is Dani and I’m a wholefoods cook from Melbourne, mumma to Harlow and Oscar and director of Eat It Up Creative, a food and communications consultancy.

-I started The Wholehearted Cook a few years ago when Harlow was only a few months old as I was genuinely confused about what was considered to be ‘healthy’.
-With an overload of new fad diets and food trends popping up constantly and conflicting health messages being bombarded at us from both the media and food marketers, I set about trying to understand why we in the West found it so difficult to know what we should be putting in our mouths and why food related diseases was on the rise.
+I started The Wholehearted Cook when Harlow was only a few months old as I was genuinely confused about what was considered to be ‘healthy’.
+With an overload of new fad diets and food trends popping up as well as conflicting health messages being bombarded at us from both the media and food marketers, I set about trying to understand why we in the West found it so difficult to know what we should be putting in our mouths and why food related diseases are on the rise.

 With a new babe in my arms, I felt like I had a very good opportunity to start from scratch and try and feed her the best I knew how and share my serious insights and silly stories with you.
 After interviewing experts, working with food brands, reading a lot of books and trying to learn as much as I could about the health benefits and potential dangers of everyday ingredients and what we eat, I’ve come up with a few simple conclusions.